 If you don’t want to sell or if an agreement cannot be reached, the eminent domain law must be used.
 The Department prepares all of the applications and other documents necessary to institute formal condemnation proceedings.
 They are filed with the office of the county judge in the county in which the land is located.

 The prospects of a condemnation should in no way cause fears or apprehension.
 The eminent domain laws provide a means of settlement of honest disagreement and protects you as well as the Department.

 How much will I be paid for my property?

-All real estate will be appraised before the initiation of negotiations, unless we waive the necessity for an appraisal.
-The criteria for waiving the need for an appraisal is that the valuation problem must be uncomplicated and the fair market value of the acquisition is estimated to be $10,000 or less.
-A Waiver Valuation (or a Nominal Compensation Estimate if under $2,000) will be completed for all real estate acquired for which appraisals have been waived.
+All real estate will be appraised before the initiation of negotiations unless we waive the necessity for an appraisal.
+The criteria for waiving the need for an appraisal is that the valuation problem must be uncomplicated, and the fair market value of the acquisition is estimated to be $10,000 or less.
+A waiver valuation (if under $2,000) will be completed for all real estate acquired for which appraisals have been waived.

 All valuation reports, whether they are appraisals or waivers, are reviewed by an appraisal reviewer, who analyzes the report.
 For property requiring an appraisal, and sometimes for those where the appraisal is waived, the reviewer also personally inspects your property.
 Based on the review of the appraisal or waiver, we establish the amount we believe to be the just compensation to be offered for the real estate being acquired for the project.

 How will you inform me of my just compensation amount?

 Our offer of just compensation will be made in writing to the owner of the real estate.
 We will also furnish the owner with a copy of our appraisal or compensation estimate.
 If our offer is acceptable, a contract providing for the payment of the price offered, a deed providing for the conveyance of the necessary right of way and a payment document will be presented to the owner for signing.